qri-io/rfcs/text/0029-config_revision.md

 Instead of supporting a potential `QRI_PAGER` environment variable, we should _only_ have `qri.cli.pager` to override the default value.

 All that said, using env var configuration should be _optional_, meaning a user employing qri as a library can provide an option to the `lib.NewInstance` constructor function that ignores all environment variables.
+Put another way: environment variables never affect configuration, which is a lib-level concept, but as a caller of lib, the command-line client `qri` is able to use them in order to create the configuration that it wants.

 # Drawbacks
 [drawbacks]: #drawbacks